Are Life Insurance Premiums Tax Deductible? (2026 Business & Individual Rules)

 When you take a loan against your policy’s cash value, you usually do not owe taxes as long as the policy stays active.
 You do not have to report loan amounts as income, but unpaid loans reduce the death benefit your beneficiaries receive.

 If you surrender the policy, the cash value gets paid out to you.
 If that amount is more than the premiums you paid, the gain is taxable.
 To minimize taxes and keep your policy working for you, it is smart to discuss your options with a financial planner experienced in life insurance strategies.
+If you aren't sure if your policy is structured for maximum tax efficiency, it's time for a professional policy review.

 Common Misconceptions About Tax Deductions